panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 That's why using `array.sort()` to sort an array of numbers in ascending order doesn't work.

-However, the method accepts a comparator function that you can use to customize how the elements are sorted.
+The method accepts a comparator function `array.sort(comparator)` that you can use to customize how the elements are sorted.

 I recommend using `numbers.sort((a, b) => a - b)` as one of the shortest way to sort an array of numbers.

 *Quiz: how would you sort numbers in a descending order?
 Write your answer in a comment below!*